Chukchi Peninsula

 The peninsula is traditionally the home of tribes of the indigenous peoples of Siberia as well as some Russian settlers.
 It lies along the Northern Sea Route, or Northeast Passage.
 Industries on the peninsula are mining (tin, lead, zinc, gold, and coal), hunting and trapping, reindeer raising, and fishing.

 In the Bering Strait about halfway between the peninsula and the Seward Peninsula are the fairly small Diomede Islands; the western one is Big Diomede, Russia and the eastern one is Little Diomede Island, Alaska.
 The much larger St. Lawrence Island, Alaska, is about 50 km southeast of the peninsula's southernmost point.

+The Eturerveyem River flows into Kolyuchin Bay on the peninsula.